 The Blyth Festival is the crown jewel of this town, drawing people from all over to experience original Canadian plays that resonate on a deeply personal level.
 The Blyth Festival, now in its 50th year, is the heartbeat of this little village, and it’s something really special.
 Imagine a festival that is all about original Canadian stories, set right in the heart of rural Ontario.
 That’s what you get at the Blyth Festival—two stages where homegrown and local talent shines and where every play feels like it was written just for you.
 Each summer, this quiet community transforms into a buzzing hub of creativity, where stories come to life on stage and linger in your heart long after the curtain falls.

-While Paul and I (my boyfriend is very kind and patient to oblige me with these adventures like this one he came with me on here) are in Blyth, Ontario, to take in a couple of plays at the Blyth Festival, we are not going to stop at just the theatre.
+While I am in Blyth, Ontario, to take in a couple of plays at the Blyth Festival, I will not stop at just the theatre.
 Blyth is one of those spots where you can truly connect with the land and the people who call it home.
 Whether you’re biking along scenic trails, discovering hidden gems in local shops, or grabbing a bite at a cozy café, something about this place feels more than just rural Ontario; it’s authentically Canadian.

 It’s not just about what you can see and do around Blyth— there’s plenty to keep you occupied—it’s about the vibe, the warmth, and the way Blyth makes you feel like you’ve stumbled upon something special.